 Call surveys consist of a 5 minute listening period following a 2 minute waiting period to allow disturbance associated with observer access to subside.
 Relative abundance and call rank will be recorded, based on the widely accepted protocol by Mossman et al. (1998) and Saskatchewan Ministry of Environment (2014a, 2014b).
-In the case of nocturnal call surveys, surveys will be conducted between 0.5 hrs after sunset and 0100h and in weather conditions with winds <20km/hr, ambient temperature ≥5°C, water temperature ≥10°C, and/or rain no heavier than a drizzle (Kendell 2002; USGS 2012).
+In the case of nocturnal call surveys, surveys will be conducted between 0.5 hrs after sunset and 0100h and in weather conditions with winds <20km/hr, ambient temperature \geq 5°C, water temperature \geq 10°C, and/or rain no heavier than a drizzle (Kendell 2002; USGS 2012).
 Visual encounter surveys will consist of two biologists walking side by side 5 m apart along wetland margins or stream banks while documenting any amphibians observed within the waterbody 1 m from shore, in a 1 m strip of the shoreline, and within 3 m upland from the shoreline/water's edge.
 The VES will be conducted for a prescribed amount of time (20 minutes) and under seasonal air temperatures.
 Surveys will be suspended if precipitation exceeds a light rain or ambient air temperatures drop below 15°C. Incidental observational data will be collected opportunistically throughout the survey periods.

-In wetland ponds that may be suitable for salamanders (i.e. no fish, not marshy), funnel-traps will be used to sample for eastern tiger salamander larvae.
+In wetland ponds that may be suitable for salamanders (i.e. no fish, not marshy), funneltraps will be used to sample for eastern tiger salamander larvae.
 Funnel-traps will be set in the evening and checked the following morning with traps set in approximately 15-25 cm deep water (Bennett et al 2012).
 Snout-length and total length will be recorded for all larval tiger salamanders captured and a tissue sample (tail tip) will be collected and submitted to the Manitoba Conservation Data Centre (MBCDC) for DNA analysis.
 Tissue sample collection and storage will adhere to the MBCDC protocol.
 All amphibian larvae captured will be identified to species and released.
 The appropriate scientific permit will be sought from Manitoba Sustainable Development prior to the initiation of the field program.
+In addition, survey crews will be trained in detecting least bittern and any observations made during amphibian surveys will be recorded and reported.